 Buses are efficient, clean and cheap.
-READ: our day trip itinerary from Tangier to Chefchaouen in a bus.
+READ our day trip itinerary from Tangier to Chefchaouen in a bus.

 Trains are a great option to travel from Fes to Casablanca or Marrakesh.

 Buses – CTM buses are operated by the government and they have a wider network across the country (than smaller private networks).
-CTM website can be used to check latest schedules and plan your day trips.
+CTM website can be used to check the latest schedules and plan your day trips.
 You can also book tickets online.

 However, the last time we checked they didn’t have an SSL encrypted secure webpage, so we avoided paying online.
 You can go to the bus station a day or two in advance and you will be able to get a ticket!

 Trains – Moroccan rail provides services to major cities.
 They are faster than buses, of course.
 You can visit their website to check schedules and book tickets online.
 However, their website only takes in Moroccan credit cards.